aaronzhao1229/Keyhook-Test/README.md

 ### Task

 We have provided you with a simple Sinatra.rb backend API that uses Graphiti.
 It holds 2 data models, Employees and Departments.
+The backend will seed itself with data the first time you run it.

+Please note that if you are using a Windows machine, you may run into issues with the sqlite3 gem.
+We recommend either using a Mac or Linux machine to complete the test.
+Or spinning up an Linux VM ( such as ubuntu ) on your PC.
+You may also consider using a docker container to run the backend if you have experience with docker.

 To run the backend: